Last Updated on March 3, 2026 by Ioana

 Madrid is one of my favorite cities in Europe.
-It has everything: historic buildings, a rich history, cute narrow streets, world-class museums, delicious food, and friendly people.
 Since Madrid is such a popular tourist destination, most people know about the major attractions such as Puerta del Sol, Prado Museum, or Plaza Mayor.
-However, I want to introduce you to some hidden gems in Madrid so you can enjoy some unique experiences in the Spanish capital.
-There are so many great things to explore in Madrid!
+During the 10 days I spent in the city, I discovered hidden gems in Madrid that rarely make it into typical travel guides.
+In fact, after I first published this article, a Madrileña left a comment saying she was amazed (and slightly embarrassed!) that she hadn’t heard of several of the spots on this list.
 This post contains affiliate links.
 When you make a purchase I may get a small commission at no extra cost to you.
 Find out more here.

 Buy cookies from nuns